operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

 ### Step 3: Install Grafana Operator and Deploy Grafana Server and Gafana Data-Source

-Learn how to Install Grafana Operator and Deploy Grafana Server and Gafana Data-Source from this tutorial's "7: Create Grafana Operator" tile.
+Learn how to Install Grafana Operator and Deploy Grafana Server and Gafana Data-Source from tutorial "7: Create Grafana Operator".